emma418/Library-Status-Dashboard/README.md

 Right click on project  New -> Module.

-Choose Spring Initializr and set the Project such as SDK, type, and language.
+Choose Spring Initializr and set the Project configuration such as SDK, type, and language.
 (Choose Java as language and Maven as type)

 Click Next, and from the dependencies section, choose: